 - The No1 advice is to be in control of your working day.
 You make the decisions on how to spend your time, don’t let events overly influence you.
 So – don’t take that phone call, don’t look at that e-mail, don’t deal with that colleague until it’s the right time for you.
 It’s not 100% possible to do this, but if you work at improving your control over your time the results will be remarkable.
 Continue reading Timestealers – overcome your time management demons and double your productivity.

-Many of the top people in any walk of life tend to have a long-term career plan as to where they want to get to.
+Most of the high achievers in any walk of life tend to have a long-term career plan as to where they want to get to.
 If this is career focused, then it will likely be a staged process with certain “milestones” achieved, perhaps by a certain age.
 One common target we hear is “I want to be a Director by the time i’m 40.”

 Irrelevant of what industry or profession you work in, to optimize your career and maximize yourself you need to plan your career.
 This doesn’t have to be detailed; it can simply be an overall target which is then broken down into key stages or “milestones”.
 For example – if you aspire to get to Managing Director level by a certain age; it’s unrealistic that this is going to happen if you have no man management experience 5 years before your target – so make sure you get to manage people in good time to gain the requisite experience.

 Continue reading Having a long-term career plan is critical.
-If you don’t have a plan you don’t know where you’re heading.
+If you don’t have a plan how do you reach your destination?

 A simple post this week on observations of successful people.
 Enjoy: